 - Child: on the child's 15th birthday

-- Concession: the same day as your concession card expiry
+- Concession: pensioners and veterans, school students - the same day as your concession card expiry.

 - Senior: 10 years from date of issue.

-- If it's been less than 90 days since your card expired, visit your local retailer to update your expiry date.
+- If it's been less than 90 days since your card expired, visit your local retailer and ask to update your expiry date.

 - If more than 90 days has passed since you're card expired, you'll need to buy a new go card to travel.
 You can then transfer the balance and refundable deposit from your old card.